 As regards the phonetic comparison, the overall phonetic impression produced by a denomination is particularly influenced by the number and sequence of its syllables.
-The common rhythm and intonation play an important role.
+The common rhythm and intonation plays an important role.
 Consequently, the key elements for determining the overall phonetic impression of a denomination are the syllables and their particular sequence.

-Legend: + high level of similarity low level of similarity Denomination Phonetic similarity assessment Comments Meagan<>Reagan - Kinky<>Binky - The denominations are considered phonetically dissimilar .
+Legend: high level of similarity low level of similarity Denomination Phonetic similarity assessment Comments Meagan<>Reagan - Kinky<>Binky - The denominations are considered to be phonetically dissimilar.
 Hagar<>Magar - Pinky<> Binky + The labial consonants 'P' and 'B' are phonetically very close.
-The denominations are considered Beronas <> Peronas + phonetically similar.
+The denominations are considered Beronas <> Peronas + to be phonetically similar.
 Vasco <> Wasco + In certain EU languages, V and W are pronounced identically.
-The denominations are considered phonetically similar.
+The denominations are considered to be phonetically similar.
 Vasco <> Basco + In Spanish, the letters V and B can be pronounced identically.
-The denominations are considered phonetically similar.
-Anna <> Hanna + In certain EU languages, the letter H is silent, and the denominations are pronounced identically.
-The denominations are considered phonetically identical.
+The denominations are considered to be phonetically similar.

-Legend: + high level of similarity I low level of similarity Denomination Phonetic similarity assessment Comments Commodité<> Commodity + The two denominations consist of 4 syllables, 3 of them being identically pronounced.
+Legend: high level of similarity low level of similarity Denomination Phonetic similarity assessment Comments Anna <> Hanna + In certain EU languages, the letter H is silent and the denominations are pronounced identically.
+The denominations are considered to be phonetically identical.
+Commodité<> Commodity + The two denominations consist of 4 syllables, 3 of them being identically pronounced.
 They differ by one letter only, which difference in pronunciation could be considered as not very strong.
-The denominations are considered phonetically similar.
+The denominations are considered to be phonetically similar.